Tax Planning in O'Fallon, IL

 If you open a Donor-Advised Fund, you can contribute a bulk amount now for an immediate tax reduction, and recommend how the funds are distributed over the years that follow.

-If you are older than 70½, you can make what's called a qualified charitable distribution by transferring no more than $100,000 a year from a traditional IRA directly to a charity without having to pay taxes on it.
+If you are older than 70½, you can make what's called a qualified charitable distribution by transferring up to $100,000 a year from a traditional IRA directly to a charity tax-free.
 If you are 72 or older, that donation qualifies as your required minimum distribution.

 Tax Planning for O'Fallon, IL Businesses

-With prudent tax planning, business owners can keep as much of their profits as possible.
+Business owners can use effective tax planning to retain more money in their business.
 Some things to consider when tax planning for your O'Fallon, IL business include:

 A lot goes into the structure of a business, and tax planning should be considered.
-Structuring your business as an LLC, sole proprietorship, partnership, or S or C corporation will have consequences for how much you pay in taxes both as a business and individually.
+Structuring your business as an LLC, sole proprietorship, partnership, or S or C corporation will affect how much you pay in taxes both as a business and personally.

 Offering retirement plans not only attracts and retains talent, but it also allows you to deduct contributions.
-The "SECURE" Act of 2019 offers new benefits for employers who offer certain retirement plans, so it may be best to meet with a financial advisor in O'Fallon, IL about how they may apply to your business.
+The "SECURE" Act of 2019 changed rules for creating and maintaining retirement plans for both small and large employers, so it's likely in your best interest to speak to a financial advisor in O'Fallon, IL about how they may apply to your business.

 For higher-earning business owners with higher-earning employees, consider a Cash Balance Pension Plan.
-While a business owner must contribute several hundred thousand dollars each year, the tax benefits are high.
+While a business owner must significant sums of money annually, the tax benefits are high.

 Increasing your employees' wages can result in higher employment tax costs.
-Ask your employees if they would be open to other benefits as part of their compensation, instead of just giving them more money.
-Common fringe benefits include medical insurance, group life insurance, help with childcare costs, transportation reimbursement, meals, more paid time off, or continuing education reimbursement.
+See if your employees would be willing to accept other benefits as part of their compensation, instead of just rewarding them with a higher paycheck.
+Examples that could help reduce your tax liability are medical insurance, group life insurance, help with childcare expenses, transportation reimbursement, meals, more paid time off, or continuing education reimbursement.

-Your kids can work for you tax-free on income up to $12,000, and you can help kick-start their retirement savings through an account like a ROTH IRA.
-You can double your retirement plan contributions if your spouse work for the business.
+Your kids can work for you tax-free on income up to $12,000, and you can help them begin to save in a vehicle like a ROTH IRA.
+If your spouse works in the business, you can double your retirement plan contributions.

 • Buy a Company Vehicle —